Plumbing Services in San Antonio, Texas

 San Antonio sits in 'Flash Flood Alley' — one of the most flood-prone regions in North America.
 The Balcones Escarpment traps moisture from the Gulf, producing intense rainfall that can dump 5–10 inches in hours.
 The October 1998 flood dropped 11.26 inches in a single day, overwhelming sewer infrastructure and causing widespread sewage backups through floor drains and toilets.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed San Antonio plumbing pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent San Antonio plumbing provider.

 Locate your main water shut-off valve — in San Antonio, it's typically near the front hose bib or at the water meter box near the street.
 Turn it clockwise until tight.
 If you can't find it, use a meter key to shut off at the SAWS meter box.